 LOCATION: Mulholland Dam, Los Angeles, CA 90068 (nearest parking area is the Hollywood Reservoir Trailhead at 6381-6399 Weidlake Dr, Los Angeles, CA 90068)

-Billy, played by Sam Rockwell, lives at this house perched on a hillside in Angelino Heights in East L.A.
-The same house was seen in the Kirsten Dunst film “Crazy/Beautiful” and located just around the corner from Jake Gyllenhaal’s apartment in the film “Nightcrawler.”
-The home has unfortunately since been demolished.
+Billy, played by Sam Rockwell, lives at a house perched on a hillside in Angelino Heights in East L.A.
+The same house was seen in the films “Under The Silver Lake” and “Crazy/Beautiful” and located just around the corner from Jake Gyllenhaal’s apartment in the film “Nightcrawler.”
+The home has since been demolished.

 LOCATION: 1016 White Knoll Dr, Los Angeles, CA 90012 (now demolished)